Strategic Plan Report Card

 • Leadership Group has been dedicated to addressing common challenges, such as policy development, staffing and member services.

-• CSLA Board of Directors training plan was put in place, and the training was offered to all component associations and LACF.
+• CSLA Board of Directors training plan was put in place, and the training was offered to all component associations and LACF, with ongoing targeted training, such as financial literacy training.

 • CSLA enhanced the funding available in the Component Grant Program, and changed the program to allow for year-round applications, and widened the project eligibility criteria.
 Three applications received in 2023-2024.